goruck/foodcomputer/README.md

 I'm using openag_cv for CV development.
 I've also made modifications to the openag_cv source to get it to work with an integrated openag_brain configuration, so you need to use my [fork](https://github.com/goruck/openag_cv) of openag_cv.

 # Plotly
-I'm using the fantastic plotting service called [Plotly](https://plot.ly/) to generate plots from the PFC's database upon a user request to Alexa.
+I'm using a fantastic plotting service called [Plotly](https://plot.ly/) to generate plots from the PFC's database upon a user request to Alexa.
 I needed to setup a free Plotly account to use it.
 The lambda code sends the PFC data to the Plotly service which returns a png image.
 The latency of the service tends to be a second or two but I've seen it as long as five seconds.
 Although this is not the bottleneck to show a PFC variable plot to the user it can be optimized by running the Plotly code in the lambda instance.
 This would required it to be compiled as a node package and uploaded with the rest of my handler code to lambda.

 # Licensing
 Everything here is licensed under the [MIT license](https://choosealicense.com/licenses/mit/).